Legislators Hear Energy, Environment Policy Concerns

 “It bogs down businesses from being able to grow and it saps resources,” said Frank DiChristina of Allnex, which is still under stipulations from a Transfer Act sale 26 years ago.

-CBIA's Eric Brown said dealing with a Transfer Act property can be more difficult from a regulatory perspective than a brownfield.
+CBIA’s Eric Brown said dealing with a Transfer Act property can be more difficult from a regulatory perspective than a brownfield.
+The Transfer Act bogs down businesses from being able to grow and it saps resources.

 “I’ve spoken with a lot of local business owners with similar feelings,” Cohen said.